 The top secret feature in Degoo is a method of making sure it's technically impossible for anyone but you to access your uploaded files.
-The top secret feature consist of two parts; zero knowledge encryption of your files and multi-location storage replication.
-You choice a passphrase known only by you, not stored anywhere in Degoo, that's used to encrypt and sign your uploaded files to ensure maximum security.
+The top secret feature consist of two parts; zero knowledge encryption of your files and cross-continent storage replication.
+You choose a passphrase known only by you, not stored anywhere in Degoo, that's used to encrypt and sign your uploaded files to ensure maximum security.
 Your files are encoded into individually signed chunks with redundancy and uploaded to multiple storage providers for maximum security and reliability.

 Important!
 You need to make sure to store your passphrase somewhere safe.
 Since the passphrase isn't stored anywhere in Degoo you can't reset it if you forget it.